-How to make a fire in 'Zelda: Breath of the Wild'
+How to start a fire in 'Breath of the Wild'

 You can also start a fire using flint, found inside dark rocks in the game — break these with a weapon or using your bombs.
 Simply lay out some wood, which you can obtain from chopping down a tree or find lying around near campsites.
 Then lay the flint and the wood on the ground and hit it with a metal weapon.

-Zelda: Breath of the Wild Fire: Start a fire without using a single item
+How to start a fire in Breath of the Wild without using a single item

 If you're lucky, you'll simply stumble upon some fire.
 It's actually not uncommon when traveling between locations.
 If you find a nearby fire and want to cook up some grub in a pot, you can do this trick from Wilderness Games.
 Simply take out your bow and arrow and light the tip.
 Bring the flaming arrow over to the pot, and you'll have free fire without spending any of your items.